drfrag666/RUDE/README.md

  * Support for extended nodes (Crispy).
  * Autorun key (Crispy).
- * The startup console is back and with colored title, works from the Windows command line (thanks JNechaevsky for hint on colors).
+ * The startup console is back and with colored title, works from the Windows command line (thanks Julia Nechaevskaya for hint on colors).
  * Fake splitscreen.
- * Added LCD gamma fix from Russian Doom using a darker palette by JNechaevsky.
+ * Added LCD gamma fix from Russian Doom using a custom darker palette by Julia Nechaevskaya.
  * New 'One thousand deaths await thee' skill level for Heretic.
 You take double damage, monsters got half hit points and half ammo for a more dynamic gameplay.
  * Removed limits for Heretic (Crispy).